SakshamVats/myAlgorithms/README.md

 # myAlgorithms
  Algorithms written by hand.
 Includes Implementation and Testing

- Algorithms are implemented in the their respective types' header files.
+ Algorithms are implemented in the their respective types' header files and source code files.
  Then, they are tested in testing.cpp.

  Algorithms added so far: